‘In one drop of water are found all the secrets of the ocean’ – Kahlil Gibran

 Born and bred in Cornwall, Jen has years of experience working in The Scilly Isles.
 She came to join us right back in 2014 and is a valuable member of our core team.
-She has been the main point of contact for our customers and manages the majority of the orders, not to mention donning a hair net and packing lots of seaweed in bags, boxes and envelopes.
+She has been the main point of contact for our customers and manages the majority of the orders.

 Binky has spent the majority of her life traveling and living in vans and cabins.
 She came to join us in 2015 and works alongside Jen packing our seaweeds.
 She enjoys a cheese and onion toasted sandwich at lunch time and goes on a lot of bargain holidays which everyone is a little envious of.

 A high quality product and sustainability, in our eyes one does not come without the other.
 These two core business values guide us forward and help us produce the highest quality seaweeds, now and into the future.

 We are fully licenced to harvest seaweed by Cornwall Council and the Crown Estate.
 The qualifying principle for a licence is sustainability and approval from Natural England.

 Because we were among the first to start a seaweed business in England, there was a need to establish the Code of Conduct for Seaweed Harvesting, which Natural England established with our collaboration.
 The Code lays out harvesting guidelines to ensure harvesting is carried out without significantly impacting the ecosystem.